-Established in 2003, we are one of the oldest companies working in the conflict and security sector.
+With the establishment of ECAS in 2003, and ACAS and AfCAS in the years following, the INCAS Group is one of the oldest companies working in the conflict and security sector.
 In the 15 years since our first assignments in the Niger Delta, Russia and the North Caucasus region we have developed excellent technical capacities and extensive field and political networks in over 50 countries, stretching across Europe, Central Asia, the Middle East and North Africa, Sub-Saharan Africa, Central and Latin America, and Asia Pacific.

 7 non-EU conflict-affected or fragile countries, including Ukraine